tfinnarn/color-tracker/README.md

-Quick script that outputs red, green, and blue pixel values for wherever your cursor is on the screen.
+Quick script that outputs red, green, and blue pixel values for the position of your cursor on the screen (0-256).
 Helpful to our color blind friends.